nikolovlazar/egghead-beginners-guide-nextjs/README.md

 ## 🎯 Goal

-After finishing this course, you'll become comfortable using Next.js to build your web apps and deploy them on Vercel.
+After finishing this workshop, you'll become comfortable using Next.js to build your web apps and deploy them on Vercel.

 ## 🚅 Skills